Hypertufa How To

 Due to the caustic nature of cement powder when mixed with water, you can get nasty burns on bare skin, and it’s especially damaging to eyes.

-Even the dry powder can cause problems if the dust gets in your eyes.
+Even the dry powder can cause problems if the dust gets in your eyes, and can cause breathing problems if inhaled - use a respirator while handling the powder to prevent damaging your lungs.

 Have an eye wash kit available, and ample water to rinse off hands in case of contact.